xhul-dev/Saroo_-_Sort_ISO/README.md

 Note that you have to re-execute the script each time you've added some stuff in "\SAROO\ISO\\".

 ## history

+### version 7

+- Direct key input is now supported (Enter no longer required to validate).
+- UTF-8 characters in file|directory names are now supported.

 ### version 6